nasr020/Black-Scholes-Resolution/README.md

 ## Description

-The purpose of this repository is to solve the two forms of the partial differential equation Black Scholes using the finite difference and the Crank-Nicholson methods, and to display the result obtained in an SDL window.
+The purpose of this repository is to solve the two forms of the partial differential equation Black Scholes using the finite difference and the Crank-Nicholson methods, and to display the result obtained in a SDL window.

 ![Modularity](inclusions.png)